Non-Elitist Selection Can Improve the Performance of Irace: Selecting Diverse Elites

 For a random variable $X$ with distribution $P(X)$, the normalized entropy of $X$ is defined as:

-In this paper, we estimate the entropy of integer and categorical variables from the frequencies of each value.
+In this paper, we estimate the entropy of integer and categorical variables from the probability of each value.
 For continuous variables, the values are discretized into bins, and entropy is estimated based on the counts of each bin.
-The domain of a continuous variable is equally divided into $n$ bins, where $n$ is the number of observations (i.e., configurations).
+Precisely, the domain of a continuous variable is equally divided into $n$ bins, where $n$ is the number of observations (i.e., configurations).
 Finally, we calculate the diversity level $D(\Theta)$ of a set of configuration $\Theta$ using the mean entropy across $p$ variables (i.e., parameters), which is defined as:

 We introduce a variant of irace (irace-entropy) maximizing $D(\Theta^{\text{elite}})$ for each race step.
 Recall that $N^{\text{surv}}$ configurations survive at the end of race, and the $N^\text{min}$ best-ranked configurations are selected to form $\Theta^{\text{elite}}$ in Algorithm~\ref{alg:irace} (line 7).
 Irace-entropy adapts this step by selecting a subset of configurations $\Theta$ with the maximal $D^*(\Theta)$, where $|\Theta| = N^\text{min}$ and the best-ranked configuration $\theta^* \in \Theta$.
-In practice, we adjust the greedy truncation selection in Algorithm~\ref{alg:irace} (line 7) by Algorithm~\ref{alg:maxEntropy}.
+In practice, we replace the greedy truncation selection in Algorithm~\ref{alg:irace} (line 7) with Algorithm~\ref{alg:maxEntropy}.
+Note that we do not explicitly handle conditional parameters.